-Chris Packham is the new Vice President of the RSPB.
-He considered this a great honour as the charity is a formidable force in conservation in the UK and globally.
-Like many he has been a keen and long term supporter.
+Chris is the current Vice President of the RSPB, which he considers a great honour as the charity is a formidable force in conservation in the UK and globally.
+Like many, he has been a keen and long term supporter.
 He was awarded a CBE for his conservation work in the 2019 New Year’s Honours.